 FlyPOP will strive to support carbon offsetting projects that are operating in the geographical areas in which we do business, again showing our commitment to keeping our support local.

-POP wants our philanthropic philosophy to resonate with those we employ as our staff, who are also considered part of the extended POP family.
-Therefore, staff will also be invited to have a say in the charities we support and will also be encouraged to share their ideas around philanthropy and potential projects.
+POP wants our people-first philosophy to resonate with those we employ as our staff, who are also considered part of the extended POP family.
+Therefore, staff will also be invited to have a say in the charities policies we support and will also be encouraged to share their ideas around customer service and product development.

 As an organization, POP wants to develop multiple ways of supporting our communities in addition to charitable-giving and protecting the environment – this is where our staff come in to play.
 POP aspires, over time, to work with our charity partners to develop work experience and mentoring programmes and apprenticeships for those who have been disadvantaged by their life experiences and need an opportunity to help them start turning their lives around.
 To make these aspirations into a reality, we will invite our staff to put themselves forward if interested in supporting/leading such projects.

 POP is all about providing a great quality, enhanced-value flying experience for its customers, whilst being fair, transparent and honest in its business practice alongside serving the communities in which it does business.